 All projects will have different opportunities to secure finance for their development and implementation.
 These will depend on the type of assets being developed (housing, workspace, leisure for example) and the community and stakeholders involved (whether there is a sympathetic landowner involved or significant grant funding is available).

 But most projects will need to secure funds in three stages:

 Stage one: project feasibility and pre-asset transfer costs

 To make an initial assessment of feasibility and viability of a project it may be necessary to investigate the site/buildings, work up proposals, approach funders, pay architects and other professionals and fund the community involvement process before any capital finance to implement the project can be secured.

 It is often difficult to find finance to undertake this work, particularly up to the level of detail that will be required to demonstrate viability and sustainability of the project convincingly.

 However there are some funds available and experience from practice on the ground is that persistence pays off and the solution is often a combination of grants from project stake holders, voluntary activity and pro bono (provided at no charge) work by professionals.

+The costs incurred at this stage are those associated with managing and operating the asset eg utilities, administration and insurance.
 Some projects take some time to achieve viability and may require ongoing revenue support via grants or use of reserves to enable them to develop so that they generate a profit.